 Some people may be predisposed to developing CTS if they have a parent or sibling with the condition.

-Unfortunately, there are no proven strategies to prevent carpal tunnel syndrome, but If you have one or more risk factors, it’s useful to understand the measures you can take to minimize stress on your hands and wrist, and reduce your chances of acquiring the condition.
+Of course, you’re wondering how can you prevent carpal tunnel.
+Unfortunately, there are no proven strategies to help with carpal tunnel prevention.
+However, if you have one or more risk factors, it’s useful to understand the measures you can take to minimise stress on your hands and wrist, which could reduce your chances of acquiring the condition.

 If you are working on repetitive wrist motions you should periodically, for example every hour, take a break.
 It’s also worth alternating repetitive tasks if possible and rotating them with colleagues if possible.
 If you use vibrating equipment or perform tasks that require a lot of force, it’s particularly important to rest and alternate to prevent CTS.